-Examples of non-regulated mortgage contracts which fall under the wider category of residential loans to individuals include: buy-to-let loans and other types of loan where the property is not for use by the borrower (or qualifying dependents).
-Prior to 21 March 2016 non-regulated contracts also included second charge mortgage lending. and residential loans to individuals where the lender does not have a first charge.
-In the case where a lender takes a first and a second charge over the same residential property (for different purposes) we consider that generally the loan secured by the first charge will be a regulated mortgage contract, but that the loan secured by the second charge will invariably not and should be reported as non-regulated.
+Examples of non-regulated mortgage contracts which fall under the wider category of residential loans to individuals include: buy-to-let loans and other types of loan where the property is not for use by the borrower (or qualifying dependants).
+Prior to 21 March 2016, non-regulated mortgage contracts also included second charge mortgage lending.